alexirpan/alexirpan.github.io/_posts/2018-11-27-go-explore.markdown

 Like Go-Explore, this post had interesting ideas that I hadn't seen before, which is everything you could want out of research.
-And like Go-Explore, I was sour on the results themselves, because they smelled too much like PR, like a result that was shaped by desired PR, warped in a way that preferred flashy numbers too much and applicability too little.
+And like Go-Explore, I was sour on the results themselves, because they smelled too much like PR, like a result that was shaped by PR, warped in a way that preferred flashy numbers too much and applicability too little.